Duke University: Graduate school rankings

 Duke has been named one of the top universities for graduate outcomes several years in a row, having tied with Harvard University and Yale University.
-In U.S. News & World Report's "America's Best Graduate Schools 2021", Duke's medical school ranked third in research and 26th in primary care.
-The School of Law was ranked 12th in the 2021 rankings by the same publication, with Duke's nursing school ranked second while the Sanford School of Public Policy ranked fifth in Public Policy Analysis for 2019.
+In U.S. News & World Report's "America's Best Graduate Schools 2023–2024", Duke's medical school ranked 5th in research.
+The School of Law was also ranked 5th in those same rankings, with Duke's nursing school ranked 2nd while the Sanford School of Public Policy ranked fifth in Public Policy Analysis for 2019.
 Among business schools in the United States, the Fuqua School of Business is ranked tied for tenth overall by U.S. News & World Report for 2020, while BusinessWeek ranked its full-time MBA program first in the nation in 2014.
 The graduate programs of Duke's Pratt School of Engineering ranked 24th in the U.S. by U.S. News & World Report in its 2020 rankings.